Re-creation (album)

 Re:creation (sometimes stylized as re:creation or re·creation) is the 16th album by the contemporary Christian singer Steven Curtis Chapman.
 Released on August 9, 2011, the album has eight new mixes of some of Chapman's songs, as well as five new songs and a Christmas hymn.
 Re:creation received general critical acclaim upon release, and entered the Christian Albums chart at No. 2.

+It was his last album with EMI, as the company was being split by Citigroup.
+Their recorded music division was sold to Universal Music Group, while their published music division was sold to Sony Music Publishing.
+Chapman ended up signing both a recording and publishing deal with Sony Music.